day8/re-frame/docs/FAQs/DoINeedReFrame.md

-I think the only danger arises if this process is not conscious and purposeful - if someone gets going quickly with Reagent and has a bunch of enjoyable early wins, but ends up in the weeds because they didn't understand the road they were driving as their application got bigger.
+I think the only danger arises if this process is not conscious and purposeful - if someone gets going quickly with Reagent and has a bunch of enjoyable early wins, but ultimately ends up in the weeds because they didn't understand the road they were driving as their application got bigger.

 I've had many people (20?) privately say to me that's what happened to them.
 The real